Cribstone/about/about.md

  His work with the civic technology community allows Andrew to apply these skills in embedded interaction design to a broader context.
 Recent examples include development of an Open Source vehicle tracker for small cities to deploy in snowplows and public transit, and a concept for connecting wearable technology tracking devices to Personal Health Records (PHRs)
  ***
+# Personal Statement

+Whether studying the work of folklorist Alan Lomax in college, or building low-cost drones capable of providing 3D mapping imagery with local middle-schoolers, my motivation has always been the same…  I am interested in transforming the relationship between producer and consumer into one that democratizes the means of production.
+My earlier work viewed this process through the lens of culture and focused on participatory music in particular.
+My focus has gradually evolved to embrace Open Source technology, shareable economics, the "DIY Maker" Movement and civic hacking.

+ ___
 # Interviews etc...

  [Code for America Spotlight on Code for Maine](http://www.codeforamerica.org/blog/2012/09/07/brigade-spotlight-code-for-maine)